This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 ‘Old Sits’, unable to hear, blood running down both sides of his face, and into his scruffy white beard, he stood next to his spider hole, resembling a wraith.
 The ghillie suit hung like shreds of flesh from his body.

-The light flew towards the main camera, filling the largest monitor.
+The light flew towards the primary camera, filling the largest monitor.
 In response, the guard’s natural reaction caused them to duck, as it filled the screen.

 Silent now, other objects joined the vanguard light.
 The lights chased the running man.
 He felt his heavy breathing in his bones.
 Over the broken terrain, scrambling the best he could.
 The adrenaline helped to overcome the effects of the alcohol, he thought, I hope I can make it to the truck, without having a heart attack.